josecmoranc/josecmoranc.github.io/presentations.md

 [![Screenshot from 2023-04-30 18-42-40](https://user-images.githubusercontent.com/62391931/235381517-b655e5cf-1ce8-43a3-a6dc-c4502ba006bf.png)](https://doi.org/10.13140/RG.2.2.28226.66248)
 * [9] Morán, J., Li, L., Ouyang, H., Qiao, Y., Olson, B.A., Hogan Jr, Christopher J., "The bidimensional particle size and charge distribution of nano/microparticles in an electrostatic precipitator".
 Congrès Français sur les Aérosols - CFA.
 March 2023, Paris, France.
 This presentation will be available in the future.
 ![Screenshot from 2023-04-30 23-09-36](https://user-images.githubusercontent.com/62391931/235405512-50e46bd3-88c0-4a34-b025-2f34804f2a57.png)
+* [10] Morán, J., Li, L., Ouyang, H., Qiao, Y., Olson, B.A., Hogan Jr, Christopher J., "The Bidimensional Size and Charge Distribution of Sub- and Supermicrometer Particles in an Electrostatic Precipitator".
+AAAR Annual Conference, October 2023, Portland, OR, USA.

 ## 3. Seminars